Royal Australian Engineers: Waterloo Dinner

 The Waterloo Dinner is an annual dinner for commissioned officers held by units of the Royal Australian Engineers, although some smaller units may permit other ranks to attend.
 It is traditionally held on or about 18 June in commemoration of the first dinner, held by members of the corps at Gallipoli in 1915 to celebrate the completion of Watson's Pier at Anzac Cove.
 In recognition of the officer who led the construction of the pier, Lieutenant Stanley Watson, a signals officer within the Royal Australian Engineers, an officer of the Royal Australian Signals Corps attends each dinner as a guest.
 The name Waterloo was used because the first dinner was observed on the 100th anniversary of the Battle of Waterloo.

 Current roles

 The RAE provides combat engineering, construction, and other technical support to the Australian Defence Force.
-Its main roles are to provide mobility and counter mobility capabilities to the Australian Army and its allies.
+Its main roles are to provide mobility, counter mobility and sustainability capabilities to the Australian Army and its allies.
 This means enhancing the ability of friendly forces to move while denying movement to enemy forces.
 In order to provide these capabilities, engineers are required to conduct many tasks, including penetrating minefields, locating and disarming booby traps, clearing unexploded ordnance, conducting explosive demolitions, purifying water, surveying, and building and maintaining roads, airfields, and bridges.
 The Corps also performs the majority of the Australian Army's demolition tasks and is trained to fight as infantry if needed.